Trending Now

 Unlike their cold-month cousins, summer squashes are picked while their skin is still soft and edible.
 Indeed, the “summer squash” name refers to this gourd’s short shelf life compared to hard-shelled pumpkins.

+Beyond this flavorful flora, though, zucchini is one of the best grilled summer vegetables.
+It should be salted, sweated and caramelized on your grill.
 You can also simmer squash rounds with extra virgin olive oil, cherry tomatoes, chopped chili pepper and garden basil for a no-fuss spaghetti sauce.

 Recipes Featuring Zucchini